MerkulovDaniil/optim/docs/methods/zom/nelder-mead.md

 # Examples

-This algorithm, as any method in global optimization, is highly dependable on the initial coonditions.
+This algorithm, as any method in global optimization, is highly dependable on the initial conditions.
 For instance, if we use different initial simplex or different set of parameters $$\{ \alpha, \beta, \gamma, \sigma \}$$ the resulting optimal point will differ.

 ## Some random initial simplex and default set of parameters